 Defining Domoic Acid Epileptic Disease

-Domoic acid epileptic disease, a central nervous system disorder caused by the algae toxin domoic acid (DA), first showed up in humans in a 1987 amnesic shellfish poisoning in Quebec, Canada.
-It later turned up in California sea lions as a chronic epileptic syndrome following DA poisonings.
-The sea lion study provided insight into unusual behaviors, brain pathology and epidemiology.
-Our experimental model defines the disease and steps necessary for progression from poisoning to epileptic state.
+Domoic acid epileptic disease, a central nervous system disorder caused by the algal toxin domoic acid (DA), first showed up in humans in a 1987 shellfish poisoning in Quebec, Canada.
+The disease later appeared in California sea lions as a chronic epileptic syndrome following DA poisonings.
+The sea lion study provided insight into unusual behaviors, brain pathology, and epidemiology.
+Our experimental model defines the disease and its progressive steps from poisoning to an epileptic state.

 Why We Care

 The long-term effects of poisoning by harmful algal bloom toxins concern us.
 Hundreds of sea lions showed signs of epileptic disease during time periods when no HAB events were occurring.
 An elderly man developed epilepsy a year after he appeared to have recovered from seizures after eating DA contaminated shellfish.
 Direct evidence showing epileptic disease develops months after DA poisoning was needed to provide the best science-based information to understand the linkage between short term DA poisoning and long term epileptic disease.